 Chef Notes

-I purchase my almond flour at Costco because it is a great price and great quality.
-To extend the shelf life, I store it in my refrigerator.
-Opened almond flour lasts as long as its expiry date in the pantry, 3-6 months in the refrigerator, and 6-12 months in the freezer after the expiry date.
+I purchased my almond flour at Costco because it has a great price and great quality.
+To extend its shelf life, I store it in my refrigerator.
+Opened almond flour lasts as long as its expiry date in the pantry, 3-6 months in the refrigerator, and 6-12 months in the freezer after the expiry date."

 Nutrition